chuacw/web3-ronin-provider/docs/md/classes/Param.md

 > **orderParam**(`order`): [`Param`](Param.md)

-Updates this instance to include the given order
+Updates this instance to include the given order and return this instance

 #### Parameters